- Academic Affairs

 An Evening With David Simon

-On April 22, David Simon, writer and producer of the award-winning TV series "The Wire" and "Homicide," spoke at the Sagamore Pendry Hotel.
+On April 22, 2018, David Simon, writer and producer of the award-winning TV series "The Wire" and "Homicide: Life on the Street," spoke with University President Jay A. Perman, MD, at the Sagamore Pendry Hotel.

 David Simon is a Baltimore-based journalist, author, and television producer.
 Born in Washington, he came to Baltimore in 1983 to work as a crime reporter at The Baltimore Sun.
 While at the paper, he reported and wrote Homicide: A Year on The Killing Streets, an account of a year spent with the city homicide squad, and The Corner: A Year in the Life of an Inner-City Neighborhood, recounting the time he spent on a West Baltimore drug corner.